Weekend Wood Shop

 Beyond the Lopsided Bookshelf: The Walnut Cutting Board That Saved My Woodworking Ego

-I was standing in the hardwood aisle of the Rockler over in Maplewood, clutching a single 8-foot board of 8/4 black walnut like it was a fragile server blade during a midnight migration.
-At $14.99 a board foot, this single piece of timber cost more than my first three IKEA desks combined.
-For a guy who had just finished building a bookshelf that leaned four degrees to the left, this felt like a high-stakes gamble.
-I wasn't just buying wood; I was buying the hope that I wasn't actually incompetent at physical labor.
+I was standing in the hardwood aisle of the Rockler over in Maplewood a few months ago, clutching a single board of 8/4 black walnut like it was a fragile server blade during a midnight database migration.
+At nearly eighteen bucks a board foot, this piece of timber cost more than my first three IKEA desks combined.
+For a guy whose previous claim to fame was a bookshelf that leaned four degrees to the left, this felt like a high-stakes gamble.

 In my day job as an IT project manager, mistakes are usually reversible.
-You have backups, you have staging environments, and you have 'undo' buttons.
-In woodworking, once you run that walnut through the table saw, the 'undo' button is a bottle of Titebond III and a prayer—and the results are rarely seamless.
-I decided right then that if I was going to stop being the guy who just 'owned tools' and start being the guy who 'made things,' I needed a win.
-I needed to build a cutting board.
+You have backups, staging environments, and 'undo' buttons.
+In woodworking, once you run that walnut through the table saw, the 'undo' button is a bottle of Titebond III and a prayer.
+I decided earlier this year that if I was going to stop being the guy who just 'owned tools' and start being the guy who 'made things,' I needed a win.
+I needed a project with a high success probability but enough technical debt to keep it interesting.

 An end-grain cutting board is the 'Hello World' of serious woodworking.
 It looks incredibly complex—all those alternating wood grains and checkerboard patterns—but it’s actually just a series of repetitive, logical steps.
 It’s an algorithm in timber.
 You rip, you glue, you cross-cut, you flip, and you glue again.
 As an engineer-type, this appealed to my need for a structured process.
 If I followed the logic, the output should be successful.
 Theoretically.

 The problem with my previous projects wasn't my enthusiasm; it was my 'winging it' philosophy.
 I’d see a photo on Instagram and think, 'Yeah, I can eyeball that.'
-Narrator: He could not.
+Narrative arc spoiler: I could not.
 This time, I actually invested in some documentation.
-I picked up a set of plans from TedsWoodworking because I realized my spatial reasoning was roughly equivalent to a confused golden retriever.
-Having a cut list that accounted for the 'kerf' (the width of the saw blade—something I’d ignored on the bookshelf to disastrous effect) changed the entire game.
+I’ve been using TedsWoodworking for a while now because I realized my spatial reasoning is roughly equivalent to a confused golden retriever.
+Having a cut list that accounted for the 'kerf'—the width of the saw blade—changed the entire game.
+If you’re still working on a rickety bench, you might want to check out my guide on building a mobile tool cart to get your space organized before you tackle a big glue-up.

 Observation 1: The 'Kerf' is the Woodworking Version of Latency

 In IT, you ignore latency at your peril.
-In woodworking, the saw blade eats 1/8th of an inch of your material every time you make a cut.
+In woodworking, the saw blade eats about an eighth of an inch of your material every time you make a cut.
 If you make ten cuts, you’ve lost over an inch of wood.
 My first attempt at a cutting board (a scrap pine experiment) ended up two inches shorter than planned because I didn't account for the 'tax' the blade takes.
-Using a detailed blueprint that actually listed the 'final' vs 'rough' dimensions was the first time I felt like I was actually managing a project rather than just creating expensive sawdust.
+Using a detailed blueprint that actually listed the 'final' versus 'rough' dimensions was the first time I felt like I was actually managing a project rather than just creating expensive shavings.

 The Glue-Up: A High-Stakes Race Against Chemistry

-If you want to experience true stress, try applying wood glue to twenty individual strips of walnut and maple while the humidity in a Minnesota garage is sitting at 85%.
-You have about a ten-minute window before the glue starts to 'skin over.'
+If you want to experience true stress, try applying wood glue to twenty individual strips of walnut and maple while the humidity in a Minnesota garage is climbing.
+You have a very narrow window before the glue starts to 'skin over.'
 It’s exactly like trying to push a major code update to production five minutes before a holiday weekend starts.
 Everything has to be lined up perfectly, or the whole system crashes.

 I laid out my strips, applied the glue, and started tightening the clamps.
-This is where I made my first mistake of the project.
-I over-tightened.
-I was so worried about gaps that I squeezed almost all the glue out of the joints (a 'starved joint' in woodworking parlance).
+This is where I made my big mistake of the project: I over-tightened.
+I was so worried about gaps that I squeezed almost all the glue out of the joints—what the pros call a 'starved joint.'
 I watched as the wood bowed slightly under the pressure.
 I had to back off, realign, and wipe away the beads of glue while muttering things my neighbors probably shouldn't have heard.
-It was messy, my hands were sticky, and I was convinced I’d just turned $80 of walnut into a very expensive campfire starter.
+It was messy, my hands were sticky, and for a solid twenty minutes, I was convinced I’d just turned eighty bucks of walnut into a very expensive campfire starter.

 The Sanding Marathon: 80 Grit to 320 Grit

-I spent four hours sanding that board.
+I spent what felt like an eternity sanding that board.
 80 grit, 120 grit, 150 grit, 180 grit, 220 grit, and finally 320.
 It is a meditative, soul-crushing, and ultimately rewarding process.
 It’s like optimizing a slow SQL query—you keep refining and refining until the friction just disappears.
-I found that my old orbital sander from the 'bargain bin' wasn't cutting it; it was leaving swirl marks that looked like tiny crop circles.
+I found that my old orbital sander from the bargain bin wasn't cutting it; it was leaving swirl marks that looked like tiny crop circles.
 I eventually had to borrow a better unit from a neighbor who actually knows what he’s doing.

 Pro-tip for the suburban woodworker: Wear a respirator.
 Not a paper mask—a real respirator.
 I spent the first week of my woodworking journey coughing up oak dust, which my wife pointed out was a 'very stupid way to spend a Saturday.'
 She wasn't wrong.
-Since I moved my shop into the garage (which you can read about in my Garage Workshop Economics post), I've had to get serious about dust collection, or at least opening the garage door and using a leaf blower to clear the 'evidence' before she gets home.
+Since I moved my shop into the garage, I've had to get serious about dust collection on a budget, or at least opening the door and using a leaf blower to clear the 'evidence' before she gets home from work.

 The Mineral Oil Reveal: The 'Deployment' Moment